RajeevAtla/resume/README.md

 ## About

 This repo contains source code (Typst) for my resume.
-It's continuously integrated and deployed using GitHub Actions and is recompiled hourly.
+It's continuously integrated and deployed using GitHub Actions and is recompiled hourly (see above for workflow status).
 It's linted using [`typstyle`](https://typstyle-rs.github.io/typstyle/).

 It's a template, so that you can generate your own resume using this format.